The preterist view is harming Jesus’ people. The preterist view confuses the Second Coming with the Day of the Lord.

 As you can see in Acts 2 Peter says that the Holy Spirit will be sent upon repentance from unbelief and in Acts 3 Peter says that upon repentance from unbelief Jesus will be sent.

-These two statements are made in the same discussion, and through them Peter illustrated that He understood that Jesus would come the second time through the Holy Spirit as John 14:23 shows.
+These two statements are made in the same discussion, and through them Peter illustrated that He understood that Jesus would come the Second time (Heb 9:28) to save a person through the Holy Spirit as John 14:23 and Eph 3:17 show.

 Joh 14:23 Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.